vianneydubois/vianneydubois/README.md

  - AVR C programming : ATMega & ATtiny MCUs
  - GNSS desktop GUI application through a USB / serial interface
  - Portable GNSS speed and position data logger for water sports (windsurfing, sport catamarans...)
- - **AP3** : a simple performance prediction program for RC plane preliminary design
+ - **AP3** : a simple performance prediction program for RC planes preliminary design
+ - A Pyton interface for the VLM solver AVL
+ - A CATIA 3D model for the Mystere IV fighter jet to prefigure a R/C model airplane